Advice for Hepatitis C treatment

 Tell your doctor about all vitamins, supplements, and over-the-counter drugs you take to make sure they're safe.

-But my suggestion is you don't need to waste your money on supplement if you stick with the anti-viral medicine and healthy lifestyle.
+But my suggestion is you don't need to waste your money on supplements if you stick with the anti-viral medicine and healthy lifestyle.

 Trust PULSE CLINIC to take care of your health like other 45000 people from over 130 countries.
 We provide discreet professional service with high privacy.
 Here to help, not to judge.